 If you have removed this screw with a Phillips, and you don’t have metric allen wrenches, replace the screw with a Phillips head for the next time you need to remove it.
 Take the side cover off.

 Clean the schmutz out here too, and then lubricate the gears and pistons in this area as well.
 Update – if your presser foot bar is sticking, try some WD-40 on the area where the rod goes through the stabilizer.
+Thank you to Rick who reminds us that this is a penetrant for cleaning, not a lubricant.
+After freeing up seized or sticky parts, you need to blot or wipe up as much as you can and then add the oil.

 Now, look at the batteries.
 Just lay the machine on its back, and take the battery cover off.